Bandsaw box: Construction

 There are multiple techniques for constructing band saw boxes.
 The primary technique starts by cutting the main shape of the box.
 Then a 1/8" to 1/4" piece of wood is cut off what is to become the back.
 The drawer shape is cut within the main shape, which involves cutting through the main body, and the body must be glued back together.
 Once the drawer shape is cut, the usual technique is to remove 1/8" to 1/4" of material from both the front and rear of the drawer shape to be used as faces.
 The remaining stock is then reduced or hollowed out to produce a drawer or cavity.
 The front and rear drawer faces are glued back to the remaining hollowed drawer stock, and the back that was cut off is glued to the main body.
 A handle can be added to the front of the drawer.

 A bandsaw blade is a continuous loop, whereas a fretsaw blade is a straight strip with two free ends.
 This means that a fretsaw can saw a loop inside the wooden block, starting from a drilled hole; it's easy to unfasten the blade from the saw frame or fretsaw machine, pass it through and then reinstall it.
 This is impractical for a bandsaw.
 A bandsaw though can only saw from the outside in, so the outer part of the box always has a split left in it.
 There are several techniques for hiding this split.
 Usually, especially for free-form or googie shapes, the outer part of the box is sawn with a short, clean saw cut from the outside to the main loop cut, always parallel to the grain direction.
 Afterwards this cut can be glued and the outer squeezed to close up the gap.
 Sometimes the side of the box is sawn off by a separate cut first, either with the bandsaw or a more precise table saw.
-The loop cut now become an open-sided C shape instead, which is easy to cut with the bandsaw.
+The loop cut now becomes an open-sided C shape instead, which is easy to cut with the bandsaw.
 Again the two parts are glued together again afterwards, and because the cut is along the grain it becomes near-invisible.